 - fainting as a result of blood loss

-- developing infection where the skin is broken by the needle
+- infection where your skin has been broken by the needle

-The results from the IEP-serum test will provide two important pieces of health information.
-First, the test will indicate whether abnormal Igs are present.
-If no abnormal Igs are present and the levels of common Igs are normal, you may not be required to undergo additional testing.
+The results from your IEP-serum test will provide two important pieces of health information.
+First, the test will indicate whether abnormal Igs are present in your blood.
+If no abnormal Igs are present and the levels of common Igs are normal, you may not need more testing.

 If abnormal Igs are detected, this may suggest the presence of an underlying health condition.

-In some patients, the presence of abnormal Igs may not indicate an underlying health condition.
-A small percentage of patients have low levels of abnormal Igs in their bodies.
-These patients do not develop any health problems.
+In some people, the presence of abnormal Igs may not indicate an underlying health condition.
+A small percentage of people have low levels of abnormal Igs in their bodies that don’t lead to health problems.
 This condition is known as “monoclonal gammopathy of unknown significance” or MGUS.

-If abnormal (higher or lower) levels of normal Igs are detected, this may also suggest the presence of an underlying health condition.
+If you have abnormal levels of normal Igs, this may also suggest the presence of an underlying health condition.
+Your doctor will go over your results with you and figure out if you need any further testing or treatment.